From an odyssean experience came a vision of a Europe

 As we survey the carnage, it is vital for Euro-sceptics of all kinds that we are not petty.
 This is a time for bigness of soul, and for realising that it is precisely now, in our moment of triumph, that we must be most generous and creative.
 Yes, let us scrap the pretensions of the EU to statehood; let us congratulate ourselves (because no one else will) on being so resoundingly vindicated about the euro.
 Let us prepare to offer the Italians, when they eventually leave the single currency, the use of the pound sterling, provided they are willing to pay the seignorage.
 But let us also remember that some good things have come from Europe, and they include the basic four freedoms of movement – of goods, people, services and capital.

 It is that achievement that allows one to become a dentist in Belgium, and it is that achievement that facilitates and secures your purchase of that dream little place in the Mediterranean.
+Click here to learn all about the dental laws.
 Let us have a positive vision of Europe that builds on the steady exchange of people and languages, culture and ideas, until we create a wider, looser, more generous Europe, that includes the Turks, and let us toast – in retsina – the construction of this project without any interference from government, or treaties, or ancient French politicians.